This corpus uses the Universal Dependencies (UD) annotation scheme as implemented in the UD Russian SynTagRus treebank.

 | 24 | . | . | PUNCT | _ | 12 | punct |

-The columns above correspond to token attributes used for search in the corpus.
-Detailed definitions of each attribute are given below.
+The columns shown above correspond to the token attributes used for search in the corpus.
+Detailed definitions of these attributes are provided below.

-UD treebanks are normally stored in the CoNLL‑U format, where each token has multiple columns (ID, FORM, LEMMA, UPOS, XPOS, FEATS, HEAD, DEPREL, etc.).
+UD treebanks are normally stored in CoNLL-U format, where each token is represented by multiple columns (ID, FORM, LEMMA, UPOS, XPOS, FEATS, HEAD, DEPREL, etc.).

-In this corpus, a truncated CoNLL‑U representation is used inside each <s> sentence:
+In this corpus, each <s> sentence uses a truncated CoNLL-U representation:

-only the fields needed for search are kept, and unused columns are omitted.
+only the fields required for search are retained, and unused columns are omitted.

 | Corpus attribute | Meaning | CoNLL-U analogue |